cypriankanda/clinic-booking-system/SETUP.md

 as toasts using the API's own `error` code and `message`, so the UI never invents its own wording.

-Build check before deploying: `bun run build`.
+Build check before deploying: `npm run build`.
+This produces a Nitro build — the output you'll deploy is `.output/public` (static client assets), with `.output/server` alongside it if you ever move off a pure static-site deploy.

 ### Backend changes made for the frontend